return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/sfc/net_driver_h.rst

 rx_pkt_index
     Ring index of first buffer for next packet to be delivered by \__efx_rx_packet(), if \ ``rx_pkt_n_frags``\  != 0

+rx_list
+    list of SKBs from current RX, awaiting processing

 rx_queue
     RX queue for this channel